-HELIOS S.A.
+Helios S.A.

-- \rightarrow OBJECTIVE 1: To analyse a long-term option for the purchase of energy with 100 % guarantee of origin from renewable sources (from wind and solar installations) for 30 cinemas of the Helios cinema chain with their own electricity connections.
-The objective has been met. - → OBJECTIVE 2: Build an optimisation model for cinemas in terms of energy intake and consumption.
-The objective has been met. - → OBJECTIVE 3: Complete the replacement of the car fleet with hybrids.
-The Helios fleet is 40 passenger vehicles of which 35 vehicles are hybrids (versions 4.0 will be successively replaced, 5.0) - 5 vehicles remain to be replaced in 2024. - → OBJECTIVE 4: Installation of further network analysers on the specified electrical circuits, which will allow to "see" in real time anomalies in the operation of consumers (appliances) and, consequently, to react quickly to potential high electricity consumption.
+OBJECTIVE 1: To analyse a long-term option for the purchase of energy with 100 % guarantee of origin from renewable sources (from wind and solar installations) for 30 cinemas of the Helios cinema chain with their own electricity connections.

+OBJECTIVE 2: Build an optimisation model for cinemas in terms of energy intake and consumption.

+OBJECTIVE 3: Complete the replacement of the car fleet with hybrids.

+The Helios fleet is 40 passenger vehicles of which 35 vehicles are hybrids (versions 4.0 will be successively replaced, 5.0) - 5 vehicles remain to be replaced in 2024.

+OBJECTIVE 4: Installation of further network analysers on the specified electrical circuits, which will allow to "see" in real time anomalies in the operation of consumers (appliances) and, consequently, to react quickly to potential high electricity consumption